 Well, that’s it!
 That’s about all I’ve got on starting beans from seed.
 So much fun!
 See, I told you learning how to plant bean seeds was super easy!

-If you have any favorite tips or fun stories, please share them in our comments below.
+If you have any favorite tips or fun stories about growing beans indoors or otherwise, please share them in our comments below.
 We love hearing from you!